22.214.171.124 Qualification for certain pension advance payments

 Advances not payable

-While recipients generally cannot qualify for an advance while they are receiving any of the following income support payments, periods where they received them count towards the 3-month qualifying period:
+While recipients cannot qualify for an advance while they are receiving special benefit, periods where they received special benefit count towards the 3-month qualifying period.

 Recipients with debts (1.1.D.40) owed to the Commonwealth